Audio 0. Introduction

 Located within the castle grounds is a singular element, due to its circular design (made so because of the topography) as well as the Casaran custom of whitewashing the niches.
 Such features have made this place a showpiece of our culture and popular customs.
 Its location gives it an important scenic interest, in that it has been cut to round-off the compound’s enclosure on the south.
 It is surrounded by various walls of mixed materials.
-Along the slopes, there are neglected sections—often whitened--due to the difficulty of accessiblity.
+Along the slopes, there are neglected sections—often whitened--due to the difficulty of accessiblity with the audioguide.
 The main entrance is very discrete—an open point archway in the fence, with a niche above.
 It contains one of the most interesting sets of “trasdosadas vaults” in the region.
 This is a type of vault where the curve of the outer surface is equal to that of the inner curve.
 In other words, they are parallel.
 There is no known historical data.
 At City Hall, there is only information on the repairs of 1901.
 The oldest tombstone, now fractured and replaced, is from 1851.
 The city council hopes to preserve the composition and order of the cemetery.
 Nevertheless, there are examples of the incorporation of different types of modes and materials.

 Audio 8.
 Birthplace of Blas Infante

 At 51 Calle Carrera, we find the house in which Blas Infante, Father of the Andalusian Homeland, was born, on July 5, 1885.
 Today, aside from its being a tourist information location, the building houses a permanent exhibition, with fragments of the life and works of this illustrious casareño.
 These help us to gain a better understanding of his thought and personality.